rbozburun/eye-notifier-go/README.md

 # eye-notifier-go

-This CLI app reminds to look at different place without digital screen to protect eye health.
+This CLI app reminds with a  [beeep](https://github.com/gen2brain/beeep) sound. to look at different place without digital screen to protect eye health.

 ![Screenshot](notification.png)